Using Brouwer's fixed point theorem: Piercing multiple intervals

-\heading{A Helly-type problem for $d$-intervals. } Kaiser and Rabinovich \cite{KaiserRabinovich} investigated conditions on a family $\FF$ of $d$-intervals guaranteeing that $\FF$ can be pierced by a ``multipoint,'' i.e. $\tau(\FF)=d$ and there is a transversal using one point of each~$I_i$.
-They proved the following:
+Kaiser \& Rabinovich \cite{KaiserRabinovich} investigated conditions on a family $\FF$ of $d$-intervals guaranteeing that $\FF$ can be pierced by a ``multipoint,'' that is, $\tau(\FF)\le d$ and there is a transversal using one point of each~$I_i$.
+They proved the following.

-\begin{Theorem} Let $k=\lceil\log_2(d+2)\rceil$ and let $\FF$ be a family of $d$-intervals such that any $k$ or fewer members of $\FF$ have a common point.
+\begin{Theorem}[The Kaiser--Rabinovich theorem on $d$-intervals] Let $k=\lceil\log_2(d+2)\rceil$ and let $\FF$ be a family of $d$-intervals such that any $k$ or fewer members of~$\FF$ have a common point.
 Then $\FF$ can be pierced by a multipoint. \end{Theorem}

+Let's put this result into context: The proof of the Kaiser--Tardos Theorem~\ref{t:d-int} sets out to show that there exists a transversal consisting of exactly $t$ points in each of the intervals~$I_i$, for a suitable~$t$.
+We eventually get that if every two $d$-intervals meet (that is, $\nu(\FF)=1$), then we can take $t<d$.
+The Kaiser--Rabinovich theorem says that if every $\lceil\log_2(d + 2)\rceil$ meet then $t<2$ suffices.
+The upcoming proof of Theorem \ref{t:multipoint} can be extended to yield an interpolation between this result and the Kaiser--Tardos theorem: If every $\lceil\log_b(d + 2)\rceil$ edges meet, then we can take $t<b$.
+For $b = d$ this yields the result of Kaiser--Tardos for $\nu(\FF)=1$.

 \proof We use notation from the proof of Theorem~\ref{t:d-int}.
 We apply Lemma~\ref{l:samewt} with $t=1$, obtaining a set $T$ with one point in each $T_i$ such that all the $2d$ vertices of the escape hypergraph $\HH=\HH(T)$ have the same weight~$W$.
 If $W=0$ we are done, so let us assume $W>0$.